oleksivio/tl-kbot/doc/telegram-bot-api/io.github.oleksivio.telegram.bot.api.controller/-action-builder/index.md

 `interface ActionBuilder`

+All bot interactions with telegram server should send using [ActionBuilder](./index.md).
+We name it actions.
+Action in this library is the object that represent telegram server method.
+For example [io.github.oleksivio.telegram.bot.api.model.method.message.SendMessage](../../io.github.oleksivio.telegram.bot.api.model.method.message/-send-message/index.md) object action are used for call [SendMessage](https://core.telegram.org/bots/api/#sendmessage) method.

+All actions are located in  [io.github.oleksivio.telegram.bot.api.model.method](#) package

-[ActionBuilder](./index.md) interface for prepare telegram api action
+[ActionBuilder](./index.md) interface for create telegram api action.

 [ActionErrorListener](../-action-error-listener/index.md) used for print error description